Serving those with Vision Impariments Since 1917

 Eighty percent of all visual impairment can be prevented or cured.
 The first step to prevention is awareness.
 The second is early detection through vision screening.
 Around the world, Lions partner with medical professionals and community leaders to screen young children, primary school students, and adults to identify those at risk for vision loss.
 The venue for Lions’ vision screenings varies from schools, to workplaces, to community health fairs, to mobile units like the Vision Van as pictured above with Dr. Kara and Amelia.
 The screening methods depend upon the age group, but the results are always the same.
 Early identification leads to timely referral, professional treatment, and improved or restored sight.

-- Saved the sight of more than 15 million children by providing eye screenings, glasses and other treatments through Sight for Kids.
+Saved the sight of more than 15 million children by providing eye screenings, glasses and other treatments through their Sight for Kids program.

-- Established or strengthened pediatric eye care centers that have helped more than 120 million children.
+Established or strengthened pediatric eye care centers throughout the world that have helped more than 120 million children.